 Sobek was one of the ancient deities of Egyptian mythology, and one of the most noteworthy.
-He appears in the texts inscribed in tombs, known as the Pyramid Texts.
-The Ancient Egyptians worshipped him throughout all the land.
+He appears in the texts inscribed in Old Kingdom tombs, known collectively as the Pyramid Texts.
+It is possible that even in this time the Ancient Egyptians worshipped him throughout all the land.

-Sobek was the god of the crocodiles, and his depictions showed him with a crocodile head.
+Sobek, whose name meant simply ‘crocodile’, was the god of such animals and of water, and his depictions showed him either in animal form or as a man with a crocodile head.
 Apart from being the lord of the crocodiles, he was also associated with strength and power.
 Sobek was the protector of the army and the defender of Pharaohs.
 For his associations with the Nile, people saw him as a deity of fertility on earth.

 The myths about the origins and parentage of Sobek differ vastly.

-- In some accounts, Sobek was the son of Neith, another ancient deity of Egypt.
-In these stories, Sobek played a central role in the creation of the world as most creatures emerged from the eggs he laid in the sandbanks of the Nile.
+- In the Pyramid Texts, Sobek was the son of Neith, another ancient deity of Egypt.
+In these texts, Sobek played a central role in the creation of the world as most creatures emerged from the eggs he laid on the riverbanks of the Nile.

-- Some other authors have written that Sobek emerged from the primeval waters of Nun.
+- Some other accounts mention Sobek as having emerged from the primeval waters of Nun.
 He was born out of the so-called Dark Waters.
 By his birth, he gave the world its order and created the river Nile.